CheolheeLee0/postgres-master-slave-architecture/README.md

 - Slave server is read-only (hot standby mode)
 - Automatic failover is not configured (manual promotion required)
 - Data is replicated from master to slave in real-time
-- This setup provides high availability for read operations
+- This setup provides high availability for read operations# postgres-master-slave-architecture